Crafting is in a bad state nowadays. There will be an update in a few months, but it won't necessarily change much.

 Masterwork is very very expensive.
 You will spend millions of AD before reaching Masterwork 5 in any profession (probably around 5 or 6 million, if not more).
 Currently, you can still only craft level 70 items with Masterwork… and there’s absolutely nothing of interest.
 All the level 80 crafts are better.

-Currently, Masterwork is a gamble (hoping for Masterwork 6 in the future), or an activity for the completionnists.
+Currently, Masterwork is a gamble (Masterwork 6 and 7 are coming but people starting now are too late to be able to craft anything soon), or an activity for the completionnists.
 It takes years to reach the top.

 If you still feel like doing it (don’t), you will need to farm stronghold encounters every day.
 Wait for Guild Mark x2 events to exchange Influence with Guild Marks, and 20% Guild Marks sales to buy explorer charts, in order to get materials for Masterwork (which will take hours to gather in their respective areas).
-You will need tons of materials.
-And you will lose plenty due to the fact you never have a 100% chance to succeed.
+You will need tons of materials, so wait for a Double Profession event and use the Treasure Hunter Guild Boon to get 4 times the materials (otherwise it's really a waste).
+And you will lose plenty of them due to the fact you never have a 100% chance to succeed.

 There is a series of quests you need to complete before unlocking Masterwork 1 to 5.
 You start with the Master of Coins at the Stronghold (you need a guild at a high enough level, and a profession at level 70 or more).
 Then, you complete quests from the Artisan to unlock Masterwork 1 and 2.
 You need to buy the recipes for Masterwork 3 from the Artisan (it requires regular items, not +1's).
 The next step is to go to Chult, to get the Masterwork 4 and 5 recipes.